25 Factors to Consider When Adopting From China

 Parents must be at least 30 years old.
-The younger parent must be no more than 50 years older than the child.
-Single parents must be no more than 45 years older than the child.
+The younger parent must be less than 50 years older than the child.

 + Length of Marriage

-2 years if neither parent has been divorced, 5 years if either parent has been divorced.
-Exceptions are allowed on a case-by-case basis.
+2 years if neither parent has been divorced more than once, 5 years if either parent has been divorced twice.

 + Medical Restrictions

 Parents must not have a medical condition that affects their life expectancy or ability to parent.
 Parents are ineligible to adopt if any of the following conditions apply to either parent:

 - Mental or intellectual disabilities;

 - Any infectious disease that is actively contagious;